Discover more from Jokermen

 More Blood, More Tracks with Jake & David Longstreth (SIDE A // SIDE B)

 An odyssey into the outer limits of the art of Bob Dylan podcasting with the Brothers Longstreth.
-The final regular episodes of the Bob era of Jokermen, and the apotheosis of everything the show is about.
+The final episodes of the Bob Era of Jokermen, and the apotheosis of everything the show is about.

 Lou/John/VU